MeiRomney/Pdf-Translator/README.md

   - English → Khmer
   - Khmer → English
 - Uses Deep Translator (Google Translate API) for translation.
-- Generates and downloads the translated document as a DOCX file.
+- Generates and downloads the translated document as a DOCX, DOC, TXT file.
 - Drag-and-drop PDF support.
 - Works locally and can be deployed to Render (backend) + Vercel (frontend).